After record COVID-19 deaths, Bolsonaro tells Brazilians to stop 'whining'

 Brazil's surging second wave has triggered new restrictions in its capital, Brasilia, and its largest city, Sao Paulo.
 Tourist mecca Rio de Janeiro on Thursday announced a city-wide curfew and early closing time for restaurants.

+The federal government has been slow to purchase and distribute vaccines, with less than 3.5% of the population having gotten one shot.

+The government is working to obtain additional vaccines from more suppliers.
+The Health Ministry is negotiating to buy 2 million additional Pfizer doses by May, 16.9 million Janssen doses by September and 63 million doses of the Moderna vaccine by January 2020, according to documents reviewed by Reuters on Thursday.

-Particularly worrying to health authorities is the emergence of a new coronavirus variant from the Amazon region that appears more contagious and more able to reinfect those who previously had COVID-19.
+Particularly worrying to health authorities is the emergence of a new coronavirus variant from the Amazon region that appears more contagious and more able to reinfect those who have already had COVID-19.

+Government-affiliated medical institute Fiocruz said that it has detected the Amazon, United Kingdom and South African variants spreading in various places across the country.

 "We are experiencing the worst outlook for the pandemic since it started," said Gonzalo Vecina Neto, a medical doctor and former head of Brazilian health regulator Anvisa.